 Drug and Alcohol Treatment

-Renewal Treatment, Inc. (RTI) provides comprehensive forensic substance abuse treatment services to adult men and women in the criminal justice system.
+Renewal Treatment, Inc. (RTI) provides comprehensive forensic substance abuse and mental health treatment services to adult men and women in the criminal justice system.
 These services are based on a cognitive behavioral approach in which offenders are taught to identify and recognize thoughts and feelings that lead to criminal and high risk behaviors.
 Once the criminal thought patterns are identified, offenders are taught to restructure anti-social thought patterns and direct their behavior towards a pro-social lifestyle.

 Services include: Evaluation and assessment, education, treatment, continuing care, aftercare and referral.
 In order to provide clients with the most comprehensive services possible, RTI maintains a working relationship with service providers from other agencies and disciplines (such as mental health) throughout the surrounding area.

 RTI utilizes a cognitive behavioral approach endorsed by the National Institute of Corrections and the International Community Corrections Association.
 This approach recognizes that the combination of addiction and criminality creates a unique pathology that requires specific programming.
 Criminal thinking distortions such as cognitive indolence, power orientation, and mollification, etc., must be examined and resolved by the individual to produce a successful treatment outcome.
 We believe that addiction and criminality need to be addressed simultaneously through a cognitive/behavioral approach that addresses both criminal thinking and substance abuse.
 In addition, RTI promotes pro-social supports such as attendance at 12-Step meetings, mentoring programs and other spiritual programs.

 • Individuals are able to change their thinking (beliefs)

 • By changing thinking (beliefs), behaviors will change